pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-new-2022/index.md

 ## New Pulumi Provider for Flux

-In addition to Flux integration with the Pulumi Kubernetes Operator, we’ve also added support for managing Flux directly via Pulumi Infrastructure as Code - using the new Flux provider in the Pulumi Registry.
+In addition to Flux integration with the Pulumi Kubernetes Operator, we've also added a new [Flux Provider](https://www.pulumi.com/registry/packages/flux/) to the Pulumi Registry.
+This provider, built by Pulumi community member [@oun](https://github.com/oun),  enables managing Flux directly via Pulumi Infrastructure as Code.

 The Flux provider can be used along with the Kubernetes provider and GitHub provider to stand up and manage a complete E2E GitOps solution from within a single deployment - no need for manual bash, Helm, or runbooks - just simple reliable Infrastructure as Code.